AdrienPlacais/DST-util/README.md

 # DST-util
 This small library offers tool to plot density files produced by TraceWin.
-Density files are converted so that plotting them with TikZ is easy.
+Density files are converted so that plotting them with TikZ/Pgfplot is easy.

 ## Installation
 1. Navigate to the directory where the code should be stored and run: